-- The fact it is permanent - If the decision has been upheld, notice of parents' right to ask for the decision to be reviewed by an independent review panel, and: - \circ The date by which an application for an independent review must be made - \circ $\;$ The name and address to whom an application for a review should be submitted - That any application should set out the grounds on which it is being made and that, where appropriate, reference to how the pupil's SEN are considered to be relevant to the exclusion - $\circ~$ That, regardless of whether the excluded pupil has recognized SEN, parents have a right to request an SEN expert attend the review - $\circ\;$ Details of the role of the SEN expert and that there would be no cost to parents for this appointment - That parents must make clear if they wish for an SEN expert to be appointed in any application for a review - That parents may, at their own expense, appoint someone to make written and/or oral representations to the panel, and parents may also bring a friend to the review - That if parents believe that the exclusion has occurred as a result of discrimination, they may make a claim under the Equality Act 2020 to the first-tier tribunal (special educational needs and disability), in the case of disability discrimination, or the county court, in the case of other forms of discrimination.
+- The fact it is permanent - If the decision has been upheld, notice of parents' right to ask for the decision to be reviewed by an independent review panel, and: - o The date by which an application for an independent review must be made - o The name and address to whom an application for a review should be submitted - That any application should set out the grounds on which it is being made and that, where appropriate, reference to how the pupil's SEN are considered to be relevant to the exclusion - That, regardless of whether the excluded pupil has recognized SEN, parents have a right to request an SEN expert attend the review - Details of the role of the SEN expert and that there would be no cost to parents for this appointment - That parents must make clear if they wish for an SEN expert to be appointed in any application for a review - That parents may, at their own expense, appoint someone to make written and/or oral representations to the panel, and parents may also bring a friend to the review - That if parents believe that the exclusion has occurred as a result of discrimination, they may make a claim under the Equality Act 2020 to the first-tier tribunal (special educational needs and disability), in the case of disability discrimination, or the county court, in the case of other forms of discrimination.
 A claim of discrimination made under these routes should be lodged within 6 months of the date on which the discrimination is alleged to have taken place.

-8. An Independent Review Panel
+9. An Independent Review Panel (IRP)

 If parents apply for an independent review, the Hamwic Education Trust will arrange for an independent panel to review the decision of the governing board not to reinstate a permanently excluded pupil.
-This will be accessed via the relevant Local Authority.
+For our Southampton, Portsmouth and Dorset schools, this will be accessed via the relevant Local Authority democratic services team.
+For BCP Council schools, the Trust will arrange the IRP.